iterative/dvc/README.rst

 DVC usually runs along with Git.
 Git is used as usual to store and version code and DVC meta-files.
 DVC helps to store data and model files seamlessly out of Git while preserving almost the same user experience as if they were stored in Git itself.
 To store and share data files cache DVC supports remotes - any cloud (S3, Azure, Google Cloud, etc) or any on-premise network storage (via SSH, for example).
-It does not require

 .. image:: https://dvc.org/static/img/flow.gif
    :target: https://dvc.org/static/img/flow.gif